Quadrupole Effects in Solid-state NMR, by Dieter Freude and Jürgen Haase

-A few years ago we started to update our own review , originally published in 1993.
+In 2013 we updated our own review , originally published in 1993.
 It was titled "Quadrupole Effects in Solid-State NMR" and was limited to nuclei with half-integer spins in powder samples.
 The present review covers the identical topic; we again exclude integer spins.
 Some parts of the previous review survived.
 This means that the current review is not free of self-plagiarism.
 The use of text parts and equations from our previous review is mostly not indicated.
 We also re-used the basic content of some tables about quadrupole parameters of powder materials and some text from our (D.F.'s) 2000 review .

 Tables about the 17O, 23Na and 27Al parameters of inorganic powder materials are again supplemented, although it has become more difficult to keep up to date with the accelerating publication of relevant materials.
 A very useful source is the comprehensive and regularly updated compilation of quadrupole effects and their applications in solid-state NMR, presented by Pascal Man on his internet page www.pascal-man.com.